<body>

 Labels:

-Cheryl Crow's Green Ideas
+A Celebrity's Green Ideas

 I have spent the better part of this tour trying to come up with easy ways for us all to become a part of the solution to global warming.
 Although my ideas are in the earliest stages of development, they are, in my mind, worth investigating.
 One of my favorites is in the area of conserving trees which we heavily rely on for oxygen.
 I propose a limitation be put on how many sqares of toilet paper can be used in any one sitting.
 Now, I don't want to rob any law-abiding American of his or her God-given rights, but I think we are an industrious enough people that we can make it work with only one square per restroom visit, except, of course, on those pesky occasions where 2 to 3 could be required.
 When presenting this idea to my younger brother, who's judgement I trust implicitly, he proposed taking it one step further.
 I believe his quote was, "how bout just washing the one square out."